The ReCODE Protocol™ way of eating is known as Ketoflex 12/3™

 - minimal processed foods (i.e. flour), added sugar, high-glycemic fruit, gluten-free whole grains, dairy (small amounts if well tolerated), gluten (none if intolerant), pesticides/additives, and high-mercury fish

-- food is consumed within a 12-hour window of your day and eating is finished 3 hours before bedtime
+- consume food within a 12-hour window of your day and finish eating 3 hours before bedtime

-- supplemental energy from MCTs (Medium Chain Triglycerides) after switching to a relatively low carbohydrate diet, if aiming for nutritional ketosis
+- supplemental MCTs (Medium Chain Triglycerides) when helpful to support nutritional ketosis

 - over the long-term, ApoE4+ individuals are advised to limit their intake of saturated fat, including the aforementioned coconut products, ghee/butter, pasture-raised fatty meats, and MCTs